 Children have been found to be receptive to additional daily physical activity, especially when it offers high time-on-task, is fun and reflects their interests.

-Sport and physical activity participation are generally promoted for their positive impacts on children’s physical and metal health.
-However, the overall picture is better than that.
+Sport and physical activity participation are generally promoted for their positive impacts on children’s physical and mental health.

 Researchers believe that, with children, increased participation in sport and other forms of physical activity also enhances cognitive functioning (information processing), memory, concentration, behaviour and academic achievement.

 In other words, research is telling us that there’s a positive link between children being active and playing sport.